JoepVanlier/JSFX/README.md

 ![Spectral Analyzer](https://imgur.com/DTEQ0am.jpg)

+#### Setting up the routing

 The JSFX comes with a lua script which sets up the routing appropriately on a new FX track.
+The lua script is called `LoadSpectrum.lua` and will automatically add a single track with the spectrum analyzer, routing all the _selected_ tracks to it.
+Note that it will also copy the track names and colors that were set for those tracks.

+Some of the options are briefly described below:

-#### White/Black
+#### General operation

-Chooses background color.
+The top part of the graph is generally used for the spectrum.
+You can click anywhere on the spectrum to view the frequency / gain and semitone at that point.
+Clicking and dragging with the right mouse button will zoom in on part of the spectrum.
+Clicking with the right button anywhere again will reset the view.
+Freeze pauses the spectral analyzer.

 #### Smoothing

 Chooses size of spectral smoothing.
 Spectral smoothing is performed in the frequency domain, using larger smoothing for higher values.
 Note that this is not an unbiased smoother.
 More smoothing means that peaks get wider and the spectrum becomes less accurate.
 The noise is also suppressed however, which makes it easier to read when there are multiple spectra.
+Left to the smooth amount button, we have an option for which smoothing method to use.
+The options are:

+- Fast: Fastest, but most inaccurate smoothing method.
+- Average: Simply averages bins.
+- Maximum: Takes the maximum of the bins being smoothed over.
+- LOESS: Uses local regressions to smooth the spectrum.
+- Adaptive: Tries to be smart about it.
+Your mileage may vary.

+#### Linear/Quad

+Chooses how to interpolate the bins.
+Quad generally looks better, but costs a little more performance.

+#### Integrate

+Integrate spectrum over time.
+This makes the spectrum less noisy, but less sensitive to short transients.
+Smoothness is a tradeoff between smoothing (width), integration time (transients) and noise (no smoothing or integration time).

 #### Color map

 Specifies colormap for spectral analyzer.

+#### Mono or Mid/Side

+Defines whether the spectrum should show the side spectrum (it shows this by using a slightly different color fill for it).

+#### Freq / Notes

+Decides whether to display the frequency axis in frequencies or notes.

 #### Scale

 Scale indicators the zoom factor on the spectrum analyzer.

-#### Integrate

-Integrate spectrum over time.
-This makes the spectrum less noisy, but less sensitive to short transients.
-Smoothness is a tradeoff between smoothing (width), integration time (transients) and noise (no smoothing or integration time).

 #### Floor

 Specify where to put the noise floor.

+#### >A and >B

+Dumps the sum spectrum into memory slot A or B.
+It can be visualized alongside the others by enabling the channel MemA or MemB.

 #### Window

 Window function.
-Defaults to Blackman-Harris for its resolution.
+Defaults to Blackman-Harris.
+Different windows have different tradeoffs between how wide peaks, how many sidelobes they have and accuracy.
+When reading amplitudes of pure sine waves, use the flat-top window.
+In most cases, the Blackman-Harris window works well enough.

 #### FFT

 FFT window size.
 8192 is pretty good.
-Higher is heavier on the CPU.
+Higher is heavier on the CPU and less responsive (worse for transients).

 #### Log(Sonogram)

 Enabling this shows the sonogram with a logarithmic frequency axis.
 Disabling it means linear.

-#### Sonogram/Time toggle

-Determine whether you want to see the waveform or the sonogram.
-Waveform is good for studying
-transients.
-Sonogram is good for studying frequencies over time.

-### Channel buttons
+### Channel buttons (Ch1 - Ch16).

-The next buttons indicate what channels are visualized.
+The channel buttons indicate which channels are being visualized.
 Enabling or disabling them can be done by clicking them with the left mouse button.
 Clicking them with the right mouse button will make them the active channel in the sonogram or time window.
-This way, you can study the sonograms of  the channels separately.
+This way you can study the sonograms of  the channels separately.

 #### Sum

 Indicates the sum of the signal.
 This will show the left and right channel in black and grey in the main graph.
 Enabling or disabling can be done by left clicking.
-Clicking this with the outer mouse button will show the signal in the sonogram or time window.

-#### Ch1 - Ch16

-The channels that are routed to the spectral analyser.
-Enabling or disabling can be done by left clicking.
-Clicking this with the outer mouse button will show the signal in the sonogram or time window.
+Clicking this with the outer mouse button will show the sum signal in the sonogram or time window.

+#### Sonogram/Time toggle

+Determine whether you want to see the waveform or the sonogram.
+Waveform is good for studying transients.
+The sonogram is good for studying frequencies over time.

 ### Sonogram mode

 Double-clicking the sonogram will toggle its size.
 Clicking and dragging with the left mouse button will change how bright it is.
 Clicking with the right mouse button will switch colormap.
 The channel you're viewing and the scale are shown on the top left.
 The colormap on the bottom left.
 Switch with outer mouse button on the channel button in the second row on the top.
 Mousewheel will change the scaling w.r.t. the frequency axis.
-Doubleclicking alters the sonogram size.
+Right mouse button on the sonogram provides additional options (such as changing the colormap, speed etc).

 ### Time mode

 Clicking and dragging or using the mouse wheel  will change the scale of the graph.
 The channel you're viewing is shown on the top left.
 Switch with outer mouse button on the channel button in the second row on the top.
 Doubleclicking alters the signal window size.

-# SideSpectrum Meter
-A stereo spectral analyzer to study how much the left and right channel differ.
+Note that in time domain mode, you can also choose a synced mode, to make sure the display is synced to the tempo.

+### Time mode (all)

+Same as Time mode, but shows all (enabled) channels at once.
+Useful for syncing up tracks.

-# StereoManipulator
+# Diff mode
-A stereo width manipulator with a large number of filters.

-Splits the channel into two via crossover filter.
-Both channels can then be mono-ified separately.
-Use FIR filter for strong transients, but note that this incurs N/2 delay of the signal.
-Larger filters are required for cutting lower freq.
-Larger filters will also reduce aliasing.
-Use high order IIR for less transient heavy stuff.
-This incurs no global delay but may alter transients.
-FIRs are much more expensive than IIRs.

-If you hear phase cancellation, set use channel to left or right rather than mix.
-Note that widths other than 0 or 100\% in this setting is not recommended since this will create volume differences between left and right.
+This is a special operation that is mostly used to test plugins.
+It will show the difference between tracks 1 and 2.
+Operation is typically done by sending white noise to track 1, then sending that same noise through a plugin and the result into track 2.
+Then you can simply look at the gain and phase curves it is applying.